 The new HR needs to understand how employees work—what perks they want and how work gets done so they attract the right people on a regular basis.
 The aim isn’t to make people happy, Bersin says, but to give them good jobs that are meaningful and supportive, and that will in turn make them happy.
 This is particularly vital at a time when, as Bersin likes to say, “The war for talent is over, and the talent won.”
-People know what they want in a job, and can easily find one through the internet.
+People know what they want in a job, and job seekers can easily find one through social media resources like LinkedIn.

+The future of human resources is in being effective, straightforward, and focused on talent management and human capital at the company.
 Feedback needs to be quick, simple, and integrated with other tools.
 Employers need to become more effective about how they advise employees.
 Overall, organizations need to provide a positive work environment with a focus on transparency, listening, culture, and good benefits.
-HR needs to hire people who look at the technology landscape, and can guide companies about the tools that are appropriate for them.
-Employee engagement—that push and pull of energy in a company—is now an ongoing process of listening to the employee, rather than only a yearly event.
+Your company's human resources department needs to hire HR professionals who look at the technology landscape, understand the new world of HR technology, and can guide companies about the tools that are appropriate for them.
+Employee engagement—that push and pull of energy in a company—is now an ongoing, real-time process of listening to the employee, rather than only a yearly event.
 Senior management, says Bersin, needs to know that they should listen to and trust its people even during bad times.

-In this episode of Resources for Humans, Josh Bersin describes the evolving work environment and explains how HR leaders need to adapt their people practices to the demands of the modern workforce.
+In this episode of Resources for Humans, Josh Bersin describes the evolving work environment, discusses the future of work, and explains how HR leaders need to adapt their people practices to the demands of the modern workforce.